 Volunteers are a crucial part of the community fabric and culture in Ouray.
-Volunteers ensure government functions and programs with the City Council, Planning Commission, Beautification Committee, Parks and Recreation Committee and its recreation programs, Tourism Advisory Committee, and the Community Economic Development Committee, all composed of volunteers.
+Volunteers ensure government functions and programs with the City Council, Planning Commission, Beautification Committee, Parks and Recreation Committee and its recreation programs, Tourism Advisory Committee, and the Community Economic Development Committee all composed of volunteers.
 The Ouray Fire Department and

-Ouray Mountain Rescue ensure the protection of public safety through volunteers that come rushing into harm's way at the sounding of the alarm.
-City nonprofits would not exist without volunteers.
-The city is blessed with a wide range of nonprofits, including civic, fraternal, arts, entertainment, outdoor recreation, religious, educational, and other nonprofits.
+Ouray Mountain Rescue ensure protection of public safety through volunteers that come rushing into harm's way at the sounding of the alarm.
+City non-profits would not exist without volunteers with the Ouray County Historical Society, Ouray Chamber Resort Association, Friends of the Wright Opera House, Ouray Ice Park, Inc., Friends of the Via Ferrata, Women's Club of Ouray County, Ouray Trail Group, Ouray Library, and the Ouray Performing Arts Guild.
+Fraternal organizations and numerous churches round out this huge volunteer base with the Womens Club of Ouray County, Ouray Elks Lodge, Masons and Rebekah's.
 The city celebrates its volunteers and organizations that make it a great community!